abdulaziz-almutairi/ReconForge/README.md

-# 🔧 ReconForge - Advanced Reconnaissance Framework
+# 🔧 ReconForge - Advanced Reconnaissance Tool

 ![Shell Script](https://img.shields.io/badge/language-Bash-yellow)
 ![Tool Type](https://img.shields.io/badge/category-reconnaissance-purple)

-**ReconForge** is a powerful, modular reconnaissance automation framework designed for bug bounty hunters and security researchers.
+**ReconForge** is a powerful, modular reconnaissance automation tool designed for bug bounty hunters and security researchers.
 Built in Bash, it streamlines subdomain discovery, port scanning, technology fingerprinting, vulnerability checks, and more — all from a single command.

 🚀 _From passive enumeration to active probing — ReconForge has you covered._